Stochastic Linear Bandits with Parameter Noise: Discussion

 We also presented novel lower bounds that generalize previous bounds to the case of a general covariance matrix of the reward distribution.
 This sheds more light on the optimal achievable regret in the parameter noise model.

 While our results for the $\ell_p$ unit ball with $p \leq 2$ are optimal (up to logarithmic factors) in the case of a known covariance matrix, we incur an additive $dT^{1/3}$ term when the covariance matrix is unknown.
-While we believe this can't be mitigated with an explore-exploit algorithm, finding an algorithm which is optimal when the covariance matrix is unknown is left to future work.
+We believe this cannot be mitigated with an explore-exploit algorithm, and finding an algorithm which is optimal when the covariance matrix is unknown is left to future work.

 Additionally, for $\ell_p$ unit balls with $p>2$, we present the lower bound of $d\sqrt{T \vsigq}$, and a natural and interesting open question is to find an algorithm whose regret bound matches this bound.